MXWest/GettingToKnowK8s/.github/README.md

 `minikube status`

-You should see something like this:
+You'll see something like this:
 ```
 minikube
 type: Control Plane